millicentaumaomondi/autogluon/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 TODO: Add your explanation
-Tuning the hyperparameters improved the model's performance as the score values increased.
+Tuning the hyperparameters improved the model's performance as the kaggle score values decreased.
+Initially it was 1.84630 and after hyperparameter tuning, it decreased to 0.62657.
-Adding features improved the score slightly, from -49.001 to -48.984, and hyperparameter optimization (hpo) gave the biggest improvement to -48.767.

 ### If you were given more time with this dataset, where do you think you would spend more time?